9 new and notable Android apps from the last three weeks including Novi, Visual Story, and Security Hub (10/2/21 - 10/23/21)

 Upkept - Home Maintenance made easy

 Upkept makes it easy to keep track of everything in your home, such as when you purchased your appliances or the last time you remodeled a bathroom.
-It's a log of activities and purchases for your home, though a $5 monthly subscription is required, which will cut down on how many use this app since very few will want to pay monthly to store some notes that could be kept on paper in a lock box somewhere.
-It's a nice app, but the monthly fee is simply too much for something most will use infrequently.
+It's a log of activities and purchases for your home's maintenance, though a $5 monthly subscription is required after a 90-day free trial.
+It's a nice release that offers plenty of time to take a look for free, but the monthly fee may be too much for something most users will infrequently use, which is why people tend to keep these sorts of records in lockboxes.
+There is often no need to access house maintenance data every day, though it stands to reason that if you do keep accurate and detailed records you pore over all the time, you may indeed stay on top of your household maintenance, thus possibly saving some money in the long run.

 Monetization: free / no ads / no IAPs